Data management plan

 The degrees of data openness may justifiably vary, ranging from fully open to strictly confidential.
 If the research data cannot be made openly available in full, the metadata must be stored in a Finnish or international data finder.
 From a research ethical and legislative point of view, research data should normally be stored for research verification purposes.

-The planning of data management enables the opening of research data, reduces the risk of the loss of research data and is an essential part of good scientific practice.
+The planning of data management enables open access to research data, reduces the risk of the loss of research data and is an essential part of good scientific practice.
 The data management plans must be feasible at site of research and the measures taken in accordance with the plans must be in accordance with good data management practice.

 Data management plans are submitted to the Research Council of Finland at two stages: